Roy de Chinchinim

 Roy Pio Crasto (born 11 August 1984), known professionally as Roy de Chinchinim, is an Indian playwright, director, and actor known for his work in khell tiatr and tiatr productions.
-He is best known for his plays Bogos Tankam (2012) and Chorit Ravat Punn Ugddas Dhorat (2015), the latter faced significant opposition due to its unflinching portrayal of the corrupt practices within the state's ruling government.
+He is best known for his plays Bogos Tankam (2012) and Chorit Ravat Punn Ugddas Dhorat (2015), the latter faced significant opposition due to its portrayal of the corrupt practices within the state's ruling government.

 Early life

 Crasto during his seminarian days in the late 2000s.

 Roy Pio Crasto was born on 11 August 1984 in Margao, Goa to Menino Alvaro Crasto and Filomena Lucia Ludovico Monteiro.
 He is the youngest of four children, with his brothers Conbino and Alecisco, a seafarer, and his sister Romatha, who resides in Velim, Goa.

 Theatrical career

 At the age of 17, Crasto embarked on his career as a tiatr playwright, earning public acclaim for his work.
 Around the age of 22, he entered the realm of Konkani stage by staging khell tiatrs during the Carnival season.
 His first notable work, Amkam Maf Kor (Forgive Us), marked his debut as a playwright and director.
 In the subsequent years, he went on to release two more tiatrs titled Tumi Sangat (You-All Tell) and Bhas Ditam (I Promise).

 Crasto (extreme right) in his khell tiatr production Konn Boro?